-Cybersecurity is a world-wide hot topic nowadays, and hence it is no surprise that progressively more and more countries are adopting relevant laws to regulate the matter.
+Cybersecurity is a world-wide hot topic nowadays, we decided to discuss the Macau cybersecurity legal framework.
+It is no surprise that progressively more and more countries are adopting relevant laws to regulate the matter.

 As the Region´s first comprehensive privacy and security body of rules over cyberspace, we are yet to fully discover the challenges that this new Law and its enforcement will pose, notably its articulation with the existing Personal Data Protection Law.

 Nevertheless, despite being approved amidst some criticism and concerns regarding potential violations of basic freedoms, as it will only come into effect on 21 December 2019, there will hopefully be enough time to produce the set of regulations foreseen in the Cybersecurity Law and, most importantly, to quell the concerns with its implementation and enforcement.